openshift/machine-config-operator/docs/KubeletConfigDesign.md

   [KubeletConfigurationSpec](https://github.com/kubernetes/kubernetes/blob/release-1.11/pkg/kubelet/apis/kubeletconfig/v1beta1/types.go#L45)
 ```

+## VALIDATION

+It's importent to note that, since the fields of the kubelet configuration are directly fetched from upstream the validation
+of those values is handled directly by the kubelet.
+Please refer to the upstream version of the relavent kubernetes for the
+valid values of these fields.
+Invalid values of the kubelet configuration fields may render cluster nodes unusable.

 ## Example
 This is what an example `kubelet config` CR looks like.
 Note: you must make sure to add a label under `matchLabels` in the KubeletConfig CR: